Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds

 Only the added classification layer is trainable, and the pre-trained model is frozen without gradient update.
 To simulate a few-shot learning scenario, we randomly sample 100 instances from the original training set and take the whole development set to evaluate the classification performance.
 We split the training set into 5 splits, taking one split as the validation data and the rest as the training set.
 Each experiment was conducted five times, and we report the average performance.
 We used the PAC-Bayes training with the scalar prior in this experiment.
-According to Table~\ref{tab:glue}, our method is competitive to the baseline method on the SST task, the performance gap is only $0.4$ points.
+According to Table~\ref{tab:glue}, our method is competitive to the baseline method on the SST task, and the performance gap is only $0.4$ points.
 On the QNLI task, our method outperforms the baseline by a large margin, and the variance of our proposed method is less than that of the baseline method.